xmartlabs/blog/_posts/2022-01-28-Airflow-Taskflow-a-must.md

 permalink: /blog/computer-vision-and-object-detection-use-case/
 ---

 Airflow introduced several changes in its second version a year ago.
-Since then, in Xmartlabs, we’ve had the opportunity to experience some of them.
-We especially had a good time working with its new [Taskflow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts/taskflow.html).After deciding whether we should adopt this new feature, we finally decided to make Taskflow a part of our daily work.
-In this blog post, I will tell you why we think you should too.
+Since then we’ve had the opportunity to experience most of them.
+And we especially had a good time working with its new [Taskflow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts/taskflow.html).
+After considering whether we should adopt this new feature, we finally decided to make Taskflow a part of our daily work.
+This blog post will show why you should too.

 ## First thing's first, What's TaskFlow?